openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 New devices could be discovered an added to the openHAB system by using Paper UI's Inbox.
 Running a manual discovery should show up all devices on your local network.

-There seems to be an issue between OH mDNS implementation and Shelly so that initially the binding is not able to catch the thing’s ip address (in this case the event reports 0.0.0.0 as ip address - this will be ignored) or devices don’t show up all the time.
-To fix this you need to run the manual discovery multiple times until you see all your devices.
+Sometime you need to run the manual discovery multiple times until you see all your devices.
 Make sure to wake-up battery powered devices (press the button inside the device) so they show up on the network.

 ## Binding Configuration